elisa-tech/wg-osep/framework/framework.md

 TODO:

 * What do we need to define as a common framework to inform / frame all ELISA studies?
-    - Terminology (e.g. this document's [glossary](#glossary))
+    - Terminology (e.g. this document's [Glossary](#glossary))
     - Standard set of assumptions
-      - If a study deviates from these, describe how
+      - If a study deviates from these, it must specify how and why
     - Standard disclaimers
     - Common document verification criteria

+# Guidance

 ## User Inputs and Responsibilities

-Organisations making use of ELISA's studies must necessarily provide the following inputs, as these are context-specific:
+Organisations making use of Published Results must necessarily provide the following inputs, as these are context-specific:

 * Project definition
     - What is the purpose of the system using Linux and what role does Linux